dion-choy/x86-assembly/README.md

     -   Tile copied from secondary to main page
     -   Counter of number of dug blocks incremented

--   Recursive algorithm reveals neighbouring tiles if '0'
+-   Recursive flood fill algorithm reveals neighbouring tiles if '0'

     -   Checks from top row to bottom row
     -   If any neighbouring tile is '0', call procedure again